mjackson/citrus/doc/syntax.markdown

     chars:/[a-z]+/  # the characters matched by the regular expression
                     # may be referred to as "chars" in an extension
                     # method

-## Grouping

-As is common in many programming languages, parentheses may be used to override the normal binding order of operators.

-    'a' ('b' | 'c')   # match "a", then "b" or "c"

 ## Extensions